shinefield/mangoszerodocumentation/database/world/spell-elixir.rst

 .. note::

-    technically the use of classifications does not make any sense for vanilla WoW, since these were introduced in WoW version 2.1.
+    Technically the use of classifications does not make any sense for vanilla WoW, since these were introduced in WoW version 2.1.
 In vanilla WoW, potions would only be marked as flasks, which disallowed dispelling these in PvP situations.